 Key lesson: Quote any phrases that would make the paraphrase more meaningful when left in their original form, or for which it is difficult to find suitable synonyms.

 Two of the paraphrased versions below are acceptable, while one is not.
 Can you identify them?

 1. Dzulkifli and Mustafar (2013) assert that colour aids us in memorising particular details by boosting our attentional functioning.

 2. According to Dzulkifli and Mustafar (2013), colour aids in improving memory by enhancing our focus.

 3. Our ability to memorise particular types of intelligence can be enhanced through the use of colour, which boosts our ‘attentional level’ (Dzulkifli and Mustafar 2013, p.
 4).

-So, what can we learn from this?
-Make sure that you read the original carefully and that you understand the nuances of meaning and that these are accurately conveyed in your paraphrase.
+Key lesson: Read the original text carefully to ensure that you understand the nuances of meaning and make sure that these are accurately conveyed in your paraphrase.

 In conclusion, successful paraphrasing is not just about changing the sentence structure and a few words.
-It is about retelling someone’s ideas and showing that the meaning of the original text was understood.
-So, don’t be sorry like Nicki Minaj – put our paraphrasing tips into practise.
+It’s about retelling someone’s ideas while retaining the meaning of the original text.
+(Yes I’m also talking to you, Nicki Minaj).

 By Leigh-Anne Hunter